Mark Haskins: Smash Wrestling (2016–2018)

 Haskins won the Smash Wrestling Championship at a Progress Wrestling show in June 2016, successfully answering champion Johnny Gargano's open challenge for the title.
 It was the first time the belt changed hands on British soil and Haskins is the first ever British Smash Wrestling Champion.

 He went on to successfully defend the title against Tarik in August 2016, his first appearance for Smash in the company's home country.
-During the three Progress vs. Smash shows in September 2016, Haskins successfully defended the belt against Smash Wrestling regulars Maybach Beta, Brent Banks and Mike Bailey.
+During the three Progress vs. Smash shows in September 2016, Haskins successfully defended the belt against Smash Wrestling regulars Maybach Beta, Brent Banks, and Mike Bailey.
 Due to injury, Haskins had to relinquish the Smash Wrestling Championship later that year.
 He made his return to the company in June 2017, winning the Gold 2017 Tournament by beating Dalton Castle in the opening round and then defeating Evil Uno, Kevin Bennett, Tarik and Sebastian Suave in the tournament final.

-On 13 August Haskins failed to regain the Smash Wrestling Championship against Tyson Dux.
+On August 13 August Haskins failed to regain the Smash Wrestling Championship against Tyson Dux.

 Pro Wrestling Guerrilla (2016–2017)

-On 27 June 2016 it was announced that Haskins would debut for Pro Wrestling Guerrilla by taking part in the 2016 Battle of Los Angeles in September 2016.
-At the event Haskins beat Cedric Alexander in the first round and Kyle O'Reilly in the quarter-finals before being defeated by eventual tournament winner Marty Scurll in the semi-finals.
-Haskins made his return to PWG in May 2017 when he lost to Lio Rush.
+On June 27, 2016, it was announced that Haskins would debut for Pro Wrestling Guerrilla by taking part in the 2016 Battle of Los Angeles in September 2016.
+At the event, Haskins beat Cedric Alexander in the first round and Kyle O'Reilly in the quarterfinals before being defeated by eventual tournament winner Marty Scurll in the semi-finals.
+Haskins made his return to PWG in May 2017, when he lost to Lio Rush.

-On September Haskins entered to the Battle Of Los Angeles 2017 losing in the first round against Travis Banks.
+In September 2017, Haskins entered to the Battle Of Los Angeles, losing in the first round against Travis Banks.

 Haskins competed at All Star Weekend 13, defeating Adam Brooks during Night 1 but losing to the Young Bucks alongside Morgan Webster on Night 2.

+Insane Championship Wrestling (2018, 2022)

+Haskins debuted for Insane Championship Wrestling on ICW Fight Club in an unsuccessful challenge for BT Gunn's ICW World Heavyweight Championship.
+For the remainder of 2018, Haskins would align with Jimmy Havoc and Viper in tag team competition and make his Fear & Loathing debut at the SECC Hydro on 2 December 2018 in a Six Way Tables, ladders, and chairs match for an ICW Tag Team Championship opportunity.

+Haskins returned to ICW in 2022, scoring wins over Andy Wild, Theo Doros, and Stevie James while losing another ICW World Heavyweight Championship match to Kez Evans at The 10th Annual Square Go! event.